brunodanni/java-coffee-jira-crafter/README.md

 ---

 Feel free to adjust the sections and wording to better fit your specific scripts and style.
-Enjoy your caffeinated coding adventure!
+Enjoy your caffeinated coding adventure with Jira!